Ukraine war: How much does Germany spend on help? – DW – 12/20/2022

 Advertisement

-In November, they found that the European Union had surpassed the US in total commitments for Ukraine, with Germany ranking in second place.
+In November, they found that the European Union had surpassed the United States in total commitments for Ukraine, with Germany ranking in second place.

-It is no easy task: The official statements are full of holes.
-Including those provided by the German government, which regularly updates a list of the military gear being delivered.
+It is no easy task, as the official statements are full of holes.
+That includes those provided by the German government, which regularly updates a list of the military gear being delivered.

-"At first glance, it seems very transparent, because the quantities are included," Kiel Institute economist Andre Frank told DW.
-"But we want to assign a monetary value to the deliveries to Ukraine," to map the actual cost of the aid.
+"At first glance, it seems very transparent, because the quantities are included," Frank told DW.
+"But we want to assign a monetary value to the deliveries to Ukraine" to map the actual cost of the aid, he said.

-That is especially difficult for Germany because during the past 10 months of the war Berlin contributed military equipment from Bundeswehr stocks which had long since been taken out of service or written off — and so had no current valid monetary value.
-An example is the anti-aircraft "Gepard" tank, which dates back to the Cold War.
+That is especially difficult for Germany.
+During the past 10 months of the war, Berlin has contributed military equipment from Bundeswehr stocks which had long since been taken out of service or written off — and so it had no current valid monetary value.
+An example is the anti-aircraft Gepard tank, which dates back to the Cold War.

 Creating a price list

-The Kiel Institute economists are constantly developing and updating their own "price list" of military goods and other aid deliveries, to enable themselves to count the financial value of the support.
-After an in-depth consultation, they value a Gepard tank, for example, at $1.2 million.
+The economists at the Kiel Institute are constantly developing and updating their own "price list" of military goods and other aid deliveries, to enable themselves to count the financial value of the support.
+After an in-depth consultation, they have valued a Gepard tank, for example, at $1.2 million.
 Polish T-72 tanks, which stem from the Soviet era, are valued at $1.6 million each.

-It is even more tricky to calculate the cost of smaller items.
-Another example is the delivery of sleeping bags, said Frank.
+It's even trickier to calculate the cost of smaller items.
+Another example is the delivery of sleeping bags, said Andre Frank.
 Some of them are used in humanitarian efforts, and others are intended exclusively for Ukrainian soldiers on the front line.

-The equipment seems to have served to protect the region around Ukraine's capital Kyiv from Russian missile attacks for months.
-This can be concluded from social media posts from Ukrainian government circles about successfully shot down Russian rockets.
+The equipment seems to have served to protect the region around Ukraine's capital, Kyiv, from Russian missile attacks for months.
+This can be concluded from social media posts from Ukrainian government circles about Russian rockets that have been successfully shot down.
 Kyiv does not disclose operational details of the Ukrainian army.

-The Russian army has been attacking the Ukrainian energy system with heavy shelling every week since the European autumn.
+The Russian army has been attacking the Ukrainian energy system with heavy shelling every week in the past few months.
 One IRIS-T missile costs $616,000 on the world market.

 The so-called "ring exchange" makes calculations difficult, too: Eastern NATO states such as Slovakia or Slovenia hand over their old Soviet tanks to Ukraine and receive military equipment from Germany in return.
-The economists in Kiel can not track all the items that get to Ukraine in a roundabout way.
+The economists in Kiel cannot track all the items that have arrived in Ukraine in a roundabout way.

 Kyiv sustains fresh barrage of drone attacks

-In terms of bilateral deliveries of military equipment, the US remains by far the most important supporter of Ukraine, with €23 billion worth calculated, followed by the UK with €4.1 billion, followed by Germany with €2.3 billion.
+In terms of bilateral deliveries of military equipment, the US remains by far Ukraine's most important supporter, with €23 billion worth calculated, followed by the United Kingdom with €4.1 billion and Germany with €2.3 billion.

-It is easier to get an overview of the total amount of help to Ukraine, incorporating all the contributions made by the western states supporting the country — humanitarian aid, financial aid and military equipment combined.
-With their decision to help Ukraine with another €18 billion euros from January, the EU states and institutions are overtaking the US.
+It's easier to get an overview of the total amount of help to Ukraine, incorporating all the contributions made by the Western states supporting the country — humanitarian aid, financial aid and military equipment combined.
+With their decision to help Ukraine with another €18 billion from January, the EU states and institutions are overtaking the US.

 This article was originally written in German.